-ChloBo is a unique jewellery brand that has been in the eyes of fashion lovers for quite a while.
-It started with only a few bracelets and quickly expanded to an inspiring, well-known brand selling rings, charm bracelets, necklaces, pendants and earrings.
+ChloBo is an exclusive jewellery brand that has been in the eyes of fashion lovers for quite a while.
+It started with only a few simple bracelets and quickly expanded to an inspiring, well-known brand selling rings, charm bracelets, necklaces, pendants and earrings.
 The new SS18 Cherabella collection came just in time for summer.
 It features single bracelets, sets of two, a beautiful set of seven Chakra bracelets and for the first time, four intricate layering necklaces.
-ChloBo bracelets are inspired by the Island paradise of Bali.
-The serene nature, powerful ocean, crystal clear water and white sandy beaches all inspired ChloBo founder, Chloe Moss to start making these amazing pieces for all the bohemian souls alike.
+ChloBo is inspired by the island paradise of Bali.
+The serene nature, powerful ocean, crystal clear water and white sandy beaches sparked an interest for ChloBo founder, Chloe Moss to start making these amazing pieces for all the bohemian souls alike.
 Chloe started creating her own jewellery after traveling across the globe when she was only 21, with no help and in the comfort of her own home.
-It shows that traveling, getting to know new cultures and people and living life to the fullest often gives birth to unconditional sources of inspiration that enriches our mind and soul.
+It shows that getting to know new cultures and places often gives birth to unconditional sources of inspiration and sets us on a different and unexpected path.

 What inspired you to start the brand?